CeeeeeDZ/mt-exercise-03/README.md

     ./scripts/generate.sh

 # Task 1
-- Change the download_data.sh, make it directly preprocess the existing rick and morty lines.
+- Change the download_data.sh, make it directly preprocess the existing rick and morty lines;
-- Enlarge the vocabulary size setting in download_data.sh, decrease <unk>.
+- Enlarge the vocabulary size setting in download_data.sh, decrease <unk>;
 - Add -mps to generate.sh and train.sh, speed up the processing steps.

+# Task 2
+- Change the main.py, make it able to take multiple dropout settings;
+- Add line_chart.py at scripts, plot the data and store at los;
+- Generate two sample document with text with different perplexities.